intelligence38000/android-docs/src/pages/navigation/overview/localization.md

 | Ukrainian  | ✅              | ✅ | Depends on the device; may require third-party text-to-speech
 | Vietnamese | ✅              | ✅ | Depends on the device; may require third-party text-to-speech

-{{<Note imageComponent={<BookImage width="60" height="60" />}>}}
+{{<Note imageComponent={<BookImage size="60" />}>}}
 For languages marked with `Depends on the device; may require third-party text-to-speech`, instructions are provided by the SDK, but we cannot guarantee the given device will have the appropriate `TextToSpeech` speech engine installed to pronounce these instructions correctly.
 {{</Note>}}

 ### Contributing to localization

-To add a new localization or improve an existing localization see the [contributing guide](https://github.com/mapbox/mapbox-navigation-ios/blob/master/CONTRIBUTING.md#adding-or-updating-a-localization) for detailed instructions.
+To add a new localization or improve an existing localization see the [contributing guide](https://github.com/mapbox/mapbox-navigation-android/blob/master/CONTRIBUTING.md#adding-or-updating-a-localization) for detailed instructions.

 ## Voice instruction sources

 Turn instructions are primarily designed to be announced by either the Mapbox Voice API (powered by [Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/SupportedLanguage.html)) or [TextToSpeech](https://developer.android.com/reference/android/speech/tts/TextToSpeech).
-By default, this SDK uses the Mapbox Voice API, which requires an Internet connection at various points along the route.
+By default, the Navigation SDK uses the Mapbox Voice API, which requires an Internet connection at various points along the route.
 If the Voice API lacks support for the turn instruction language or there is no Internet connection, TextToSpeech announces the instructions instead.

 ## Further customization